Suffolk Yeomanry: Uniforms and insignia

-After 1914 the standard khaki service and (subsequently battledress) became normal wear, although the combination of green and red survived in items such as the officer' field service cap.
+After 1914, the standard khaki service and (subsequently battledress) became normal wear, although the combination of green and red survived in items such as the officers' field service cap.

-Up until the 1961 amalgamation the Suffolk Yeomanry batteries of the RA continued to wear the Loyal Suffolk Hussars cap badge (in gilt or bronze for officers, bimetal for other ranks).
+Until the 1961 amalgamation, the Suffolk Yeomanry batteries of the RA continued to wear the Loyal Suffolk Hussars cap badge (in gilt or bronze for officers, bimetal for other ranks).
 During World War II the officers wore the badge embroidered on their side caps.

 Battle honours

 The Suffolk Yeomanry has been awarded the following battle honours: